osu-capstone-afrl/photogrammetry-capture-motion/scripts/README.md

 ## Intended Use

-In whatever python file (e.g., `motion_inclined_plane.py` in this case) simply include `from path_plans import YOUR_DESIRED_PATH_PLAN` .
-The each path plan requires:
+When writing a program, here's how to use one of the generated path plans.
+In your main python file (e.g., `motion_inclined_plane.py` in this case) simply include `from path_plans import YOUR_DESIRED_PATH_PLAN` .
+Each path plan requires:

 1. The parts size as a `List[x_dimension, y_dimension, z_dimension]` in meters
 2. The parts center location as a `List[x_coordinate, y_coordinate, z_coordinate]` in meters
 3. The parts orientation as a `float` in degrees

+Each path has some unique variables to adjust their set up.
+The all have default values that can be overwritten.
+For more information please check out the docstrings under each path class in the code.

 The base of the coordinate system is the same as the robot's base frame.
 Orientation is measured between the part's x-axis and the robots.
 See [Details: Assumptions](#Assumptions) for more on this.

-Each path has some unique variables to adjust their set up.
-The all have default values that can be overwritten.
-For more information please check out the docstrings under each path class in the code.

 To get use a path plan in code might look like this...